jzerfowski/i3imglock/README.md

 ## What it can do
 - Display random image from folder
-- Check file endings and only display settings.filetypes
+- Check file endings and only display specific filetypes
 - Process all filetypes that pillow (https://pillow.readthedocs.io/en/3.1.x/reference/Image.html) understands
 - Define fallback locker when file conversion fails